automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Quaesitosaurus.md

 # Quaesitosaurus
-## Description: This titanosaur may have had remarkably sharp hearing.
+## This titanosaur may have had remarkably sharp hearing.